ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 <!--  -->
 - The first thing you will need to do when you become one of my students:
 	- Read 20 ~ 50 papers from top conferences/journals.
-		- In any topic: the one(s) you are interested in, or the one(s) I am interested in, or just any.
+		- In any topic: the one(s) you are interested in, the one(s) I am interested in, or just any.
 	- Make sure to understand the following key information in each paper:
 		- What is the problem they are solving?
 		- What is their main contribution?